 And while I encourage the use of subway to tourists, I recognize that it may not be for all especially for families travelling with babies or toddlers.
 But fret not because as an alternative, you can always take a taxi.
 Taxi fares are reasonable and are available in all parts of the city.

 And the best part of all this, the ease of payment.
-T-money cards can be purchased at convenience stores and subway stations.
+T-money cards can be purchased at convenience stores, subway stations and online (before you even land!).
 You can use it on the subway, public bus and taxi, and it’s also an acceptable form of payment for some convenience stores and attractions.
 Reloading the card is fast and easy, you get a slightly discounted transit fare, and you don’t have to get the refundable 500 won deposit on single journey tickets every time you get off the train.

 Also, over the years, more Koreans are becoming fluent in spoken English.
 Asking for directions or ordering a meal is now a less-awkward interaction for all.
 Plus, they are so used to tourists coming into their vibrant city all year round that you can even expect to find tourism officers stationed at the city’s popular spots